 Drinking too much alcohol.
 Heavy alcohol use (more than 2 drinks a day) can decrease bone formation.
 It also makes you more likely to fall.

 Taking medicines that can affect bone growth and repair.
 Your doctor can tell you if you are taking any of these medicines.
 He or she can also help you understand if the benefit of the medicine is greater than the risk.

-Experts suggest that older men talk to their doctors about osteoporosis and have bone mineral density tests done if they are at risk.1
+Experts suggest that older men talk to their doctors about osteoporosis and have bone density tests done if they are at risk.1